-DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as tris may delay the submission or approval or your pran. ([count] of 7500 maximum characters used) The district has a bullying policy and recently updated student discipline policies designed to keep students engaged in the classroom.
-It is the policy of the Board of Education to foster an environment which maximizes student learning and employee performance, and a climate of civility among students and employees of the district.
-The Board recognizes that there are certain behaviors and types of conduct that, if tolerated, would have a significant negative impact upon the learning environment and to complete effective teaching and learning.
-These behaviors, characterized as hazing, bullying, or agressive behavior, will not be tolerated.
+The district has a bullying policy and recently updated student discipline policies designed to keep students engaged in the classroom.
+It is the policy of the Board of Education to foster an maximizes student learning and employee performance, and a climate of civility among students and employees of the district.
+The Board recognizes that there are certain behaviors and to that, if tolerated, would have a significant negative impact upon the learning environment and to complete effective teaching and learning.
+These behaviors, characterized as hazing, bullyir behavior, will not be tolerated.

 Special considerations are taken when addressing bullying in students with disabilities.
 There are resources to help kids with disabilities who are bullied or who bully others.
-Through the Individualized Education Programs (IEPs) or Section 504 plans we craft specialized approaches for preventing and responding to bullying.
-Additionally, when bullying is directed at a child because of his or her established disability and it creates a hostile environment at school, bullying behavior may cross the line and become "disability harassment."
+Through the In Education Programs (IEPs) or Section 504 plans we craft specialized approaches for preventing and responding to bullying.

+Additionally, when bullying is directed at a child because of his or her established disability and it creates a hostile environment at school, bullying behavior may cross the line and become harassment."
 Under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990, the school addresses the harassment.

-Describe the services the district will provide homeless children and youth, including services provided with funds reserved to support the enrollment, attendance, and success of homeless children and youth, in coordination with the services the district is providing under the McKinney-Vento Homeless Assistance Act.
-[3] 2.
-(42 U.S.C.
-11301 et seq.):\
+Describe the services the district will provide homeless children and youth, including services provided with funds reserved to support the enrollment, atta success of homeless children and youth, in coordination with the services the district is providing under the McKinney-Vento Homeless Assistance Act.
+[3] (42 U.S.C.
+11301 et seq.):

-For your convenience, the FY19 Title I District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan needs.
-DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
+It may be copied and modified to address the Consolidated District Pla DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.

-([count] of 7500 maximum characters used)
+([count] of 7500 maximum characters used])